By the end of this section, you will be able to:

 where are the individual displacements.
 In the earlier example,

-The total displacement is 2 − 4 = −2 m to the left, or in the negative direction.
+The total displacement is 2 − 4 = −2 m along the x-axis.
 It is also useful to calculate the magnitude of the displacement, or its size.
 The magnitude of the displacement is always positive.
 This is the absolute value of the displacement, because displacement is a vector and cannot have a negative value of magnitude.
 In our example, the magnitude of the total displacement is 2 m, whereas the magnitudes of the individual displacements are 2 m and 4 m.

 The magnitude of the total displacement should not be confused with the distance traveled.
 Distance traveled , is the total length of the path traveled between two positions.
 In the previous problem, the distance traveled is the sum of the magnitudes of the individual displacements: